kaldughayem/dynlinks/README.md

 ./dynlinks -config TOPO.YAML -buildApps -o EMPTY_PROPERTIES.YAML
 ```
 The `-config` option is used to specify the topology configuration to use, the configuration follows the same structure as [SCION's local topology files](https://github.com/scionproto/scion/tree/master/topology).
-An example with comments can be seen in the [example.topo](example.topo) file.
+An example with comments can be seen in the [example-topo.yml](example-topo.yml) file.
  The `-buildApps` flag is used to tell the tool to build the SCION apps inside the containers.
 `-o` tells the tool to output an empty links properties file after creating the topology so it can be used later to modify links.